sombriks/enterprise-kotlin-handbook/docs/0015-databases.md

 [2024-05-28 09:02:09] [19] [SQLITE_CONSTRAINT_NOTNULL] A NOT NULL constraint failed (NOT NULL constraint failed: friends.email)
 ```

-what does it mean? it means, according to our table definition, that i don't
+What does it mean? it means, according to our table definition, that i don't
 accept friends who doesn't have an email.
+Uncivilized people.

 You fix that insert by simply providing an email: